CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 ----------------

-Python has a strong community, and many libraries and tools are hosted on the Python Package Index.
+Python has a strong community, and many libraries and tools are hosted on the Python Package Index (PyPI).
 Currently, the standard tool for installing packages is [pip](https://pip.pypa.io/en/stable/), which installs Python packages and their Python dependencies.
 For development, it is strongly recommended to use pip with virtual environments [0]_.
-Doing so will allow the developed projects to use the newest stable versions of their dependencies, and well maintained dependencies should work correctly together.
+Doing so will allow the developed projects to use the newest stable versions of their dependencies, and well- maintained dependencies should work correctly together.

 .. code-block:: bash